cpacker/MemGPT/README.md

 ```
 memgpt quickstart --backend memgpt
 ```
-For more advanced configuration options or to use a different LLM backend, run `memgpt configure`.
+For more advanced configuration options or to use a different [LLM backend](https://memgpt.readme.io/docs/endpoints) or [local LLMs](https://memgpt.readme.io/docs/local_llm), run `memgpt configure`.

 ## Quickstart (CLI)
 You can create and chat with a MemGPT agent by running `memgpt run` in your CLI.

 ## Quickstart (Server)
 You can use MemGPT to depoy agents as a service.
+The service requires authentication with a MemGPT admin password, which can be set with running `export MEMGPT_SERVER_PASS=password`.
 You can start a MemGPT *service* in two ways:

 **Option 1 (Recommended)**: Run with docker compose
 1. Clone the repo: `git clone git@github.com:cpacker/MemGPT.git`